About

 Join Us

-China Law & Policy welcomes posting from others particularly those that are well written and require little editing.
-Ideas for a post?
-Got a submission?
+China Law & Policy welcomes postings from others, particularly those that are well written and require little editing.
+We also welcome ideas for blog posts.
+Got something to say?
 Please email elynch@chinalawandpolicy.com.

 Comments to postings and articles are welcomed.
-You have the right to express any opinion, but China Law & Policy reserves the right to delete comments that are not expressed in a civil manner.
-Name calling, personal attacks, excessive cursing or any other violent or threatening language will not be posted.
-Additionally, comments entirely unrelated to the posting or comments that are repetitive will be deleted.
+You have the right to express any opinion, but China Law & Policy reserves the right to delete, without notice, comments that are not expressed in a civil manner or that are deemed offensive.
+Name calling, personal attacks, excessive cursing or any other violent or threatening language will not be posted or deleted without notice.
+Additionally, comments entirely unrelated to the posting or comments that are repetitive will be deleted without notice.
 Spam is not permitted.
 Thank you for maintaining the civility of China Law & Policy.